777arc/textbook/content/digital_modulation.rst

    :scale: 50 %
    :align: center

 We can use more than two levels, allowing for more bits per symbol.
 Below shows an example of 4-ASK.
-In this case each symbol carriers 2 bits of information.
+In this case each symbol carries 2 bits of information.

 .. image:: ../_static/ask2.png
    :scale: 100 %